Hello my dear happiness nerds, welcome back!

 - Flexible: You can adapt fun-raising to every situation in your life.
 Especially stressful months?
 Take a break!
 A project got cancelled?
 Do something meaningful by fun-raising a bit more for a while!
 Stuck at home during a pandemic lockdown?
 Offer a service online!
 New in town?
 Get to know the generosity of the locals by sharing your own.
 Got bored of a service or the service-users weren’t satisfied?
 Offer a different service!
 Found an even more awesome charity you want to support?
 Go for it or support several charities at a time!
 Remember: You’re free to fun-raise in any way that works best for you in your current situation.

 So, this is fun-raising.
-Let me know in the comments below what you think about it and if you have suggestions to improve it.
+Let me know in the comments below what you think about it and if you have any suggestions for improving it.
 Please also let me know if you’ve encountered this concept elsewhere – I’ve done some research to see if it already existed but I didn’t find anything like it.
 And most of all: Please brainstorm some activities you enjoy right now.
 Maybe you’ll find five minutes to start your fun-raising journey – alone or with like-minded friends – soon!

 If you like what you see, please like and follow!
 If you think that somebody else might, too, please share—it would be my honor!
-If you want to receive and e-mail every time I post something new (which is usually twice a month), but you don’t want to open a wordpress account for that you can do that, too (see sidebar or below the post, depending on which device you’re reading on right now).
+If you want to receive and e-mail every time I post something new (which is usually once a month), but you don’t want to open a wordpress account for that you can do that, too (see sidebar or below the post, depending on which device you’re reading on right now).